thisisshihan/mpv-player-config-snad/README.md

 * copy extracted files to **`...portable_config`**

 **Overview:**

-- mpv is a fork of mplayer2 and MPlayer.
+mpv is a fork of mplayer2 and MPlayer.
 It shares some features with the former projects while introducing many more.

 **Streamlined CLI options:**

-- MPlayer's options parser was improved to behave more like other CLI programs, and many option names and semantics were reworked to make them more intuitive and memorable.
+MPlayer's options parser was improved to behave more like other CLI programs, and many option names and semantics were reworked to make them more intuitive and memorable.

-**On Screen Controller**
+**On Screen Controller:**

-- While mpv has no official GUI, it has a small controller that is triggered by mouse movement.
+While mpv has no official GUI, it has a small controller that is triggered by mouse movement.

-**High quality video output**
+**High quality video output:**

-- mpv has an OpenGL based video output that is capable of many features loved by videophiles, such as video scaling with popular high quality algorithms, color management, frame timing, interpolation, HDR, and more.
+mpv has an OpenGL based video output that is capable of many features loved by videophiles, such as video scaling with popular high quality algorithms, color management, frame timing, interpolation, HDR, and more.

-**GPU video decoding**
+**GPU video decoding:**

-- mpv leverages the FFmpeg hwaccel APIs to support VDPAU, VAAPI, DXVA2, VDA and VideoToolbox video decoding acceleration.
+mpv leverages the FFmpeg hwaccel APIs to support VDPAU, VAAPI, DXVA2, VDA and VideoToolbox video decoding acceleration.

-**Embeddable**
+**Embeddable:**

-- A straightforward C API was designed from the ground up to make mpv usable as a library and facilitate easy integration into other applications.
+A straightforward C API was designed from the ground up to make mpv usable as a library and facilitate easy integration into other applications.

-**Active development**
+**Active development:**

-- mpv is under active development, focusing on code refactoring and cleanups as well as adding features.
+mpv is under active development, focusing on code refactoring and cleanups as well as adding features.
 Want a feature?